 The castle, located on a rocky hill, consisted of the upper castle, the zwinger and the lower castle.
 The upper castle had a shape similar to a triangle with an area of about 700 m2.
-A cylindrical tower with a diameter of 10 meters stood on its western top.
+A cylindrical tower with a diameter of 10 meters and a wall width of 3.6 meters stood on its western top.
 The thickness of the perimeter wall was varied and ranged from 1-1.3 meters above the western cliff, up to 2.5 meters in the remaining sections.
 In the first phase of use in the thirteenth century, the buildings formed a two-wing house at the north and east walls.
 In the ground floor, its two entrances leading from the courtyard have been preserved.

 In the second stage, in the 14th century, a four-sided building with dimensions of the interior of the ground floor 7 x 15 meters, was erected on the site of the demolished building.
 It had a vaulted cellar of 6 x 12 meters carved into the rock, which was led by a stone corridor from the southern side.
 Starting from the ground floor, the brickwork elements were northern and eastern walls, common with the perimeter wall.
 From the south and west side, the building probably had walls built in a half-timbered construction.
 An additional stone element was a cylindrical staircase located in the north-east corner of the perimeter wall.
 The defense circuit was also strengthened by adding in north-east corner of half-rounded tower.
 There were two towers on the low castle, a building with an entrance gate, and a second line of stronghold fortifications.
 At that time a gatehouse at zwinger was also built.
 This object was located in the line of the fortified circuit, taking the form of a tower with an internal dimensions of 2 x 2 meters, open from the side of the upper castle.